How to Write a Letter in Spanish: Formal and Informal Letters [With Key Phrases]

 Handy Hints for Formal Spanish Letters

 The first rule is to use the personal pronouns usted/ustedes (formal version of you).
-Just like in spoken Spanish, when writing, you use usted to demonstrate respect for the recipient.
+Just like in spoken Spanish, when writing in Spanish, you use usted to demonstrate respect for the recipient.
 This is especially important in business communication.

 Secondly, the tone and vocabulary in formal Spanish letters can feel exaggerated to a native English speaker.
 But it’s completely normal for the language to feel a bit “flowery.”
-Lean into it: this is how to write like a native!
+Lean into it: this is how to write like a native speaker!

 Beginning Your Formal Spanish Letter